Hlobile/eTickets-Commercial-Application/README.md

 # **Movie Ticket Application System**

-The Movie Ticket Application System is a web-based application that allows users to purchase movie tickets online.
+The Movie Ticket Application System v1 is a web-based application that allows users to purchase movie tickets online.
 The application is built using .NET, jQuery, and Bootstrap technologies to ensure a smooth and responsive user experience.

+For a premium version, with payments, orders, shopping carts and identity, kindly email me.

 ## 1.Prerequisites:
 1.Ensure you have .NET SDK installed on your system.